vogtb/spreadsheet/README.md

 http://stackoverflow.com/questions/3446170/escape-string-for-use-in-javascript-regex

-### functions that throw errors should usually be able to include their caller in the error
-e.g. "SUM expects number values...", or "This function expects number values..."

 ### Cells should have `formatAs` fields.
 Instead of having non-primitives, (i.e. Date, DateTime, Time, Dollar), cells should have formats based on the highest-order type that was used during the compilation and execution of a cell's dependency.
 For example, `DATE` might